hash-bang/mindstate/README.md

 Manual backups
 --------------
-You can perform manual backups, which can be useful for testing, by running:
+You can perform manual backups, which can be useful for testing by running:

 	mindstate --backup